stankyBagel42/CSSeniorProject/README.md

 - Assignments and Team Meetings: 20 Hours (everyone)
 - Advisor Meetings: 10 Hours (everyone)
 - Battle Testing: 15 Hours (Alex)
+### Justification (Alex)
+In the Spring semester, Alex primarily worked on the main project deliverables, namely the User Guide, the poster, and part of the final presentation slides.
+This took easily 15-20 hours, especially given the amount of detail provided in the Teams section of the User Guide.
+He also attended all team meetings held over the course of the semester, which amounted to about 10-12 1 hour meetings.
+He also participated in about 15 hours of testing, both by himself and with people not associated with the project to see how the battler performs against regular people.
+Partial battle stats can be accessed in the Notebooks folder.
 ## [Notebooks](./Notebooks/)